paperless-ngx/paperless-ngx/README.md

 For a complete list of changes from paperless, check out the [changelog](https://paperless-ng.readthedocs.io/en/latest/changelog.html)

-# Roadmap for 1.0

-- Make the front end nice (except mobile).
-- Fix whatever bugs I and you find.
-- Make the documentation nice.

-## On the chopping block.

-- **GnuPG encrypion.** [Here's a note about encryption in paperless](https://paperless-ng.readthedocs.io/en/latest/administration.html#managing-encryption).
-The gist of it is that I don't see which attacks this implementation protects against.
-It gives a false sense of security to users who don't care about how it works.

-## Wont-do list.

-These features will probably never make it into paperless, since paperless is meant to be an easy to use set-and-forget solution.

-- **Document versions.** I might consider adding the ability to update a document with a newer version, but that's about it.
-The kind of documents that get added to paperless usually don't change at all.
-- **Workflows.** I don't see a use case for these, yet.
-- **Folders.** Tags are superior in just about every way.
-- **Apps / extension support.** Again, paperless is meant to be simple.

 # Getting started

 The recommended way to deploy paperless is docker-compose.
 The files in the /docker/hub directory are configured to pull the image from Docker Hub.